Fact Sheet: Aboriginal Self-Government

-In collaboration with its negotiation partners, Canada has signed 20 comprehensive self-government agreements recognizing a wide range of Aboriginal jurisdictions that involve 34 Aboriginal communities across Canada.
-Of those, 17 are part of a comprehensive land claim agreement (modern treaty).
-These figures include the Yale Final Agreement and the Tla’amin Final Agreement and the Délı̨nę Final Self-Government Agreement which have been signed, but have not yet been brought into effect through legislation.
+In collaboration with its negotiation partners, Canada has signed 21 self-government agreements recognizing a wide range of Aboriginal jurisdictions that involve 35 Aboriginal communities across Canada.
+Of those, 18 are part of a comprehensive land claim agreement (modern treaty).
+These figures include the Yale Final Agreement and the Tla’amin Final Agreement and the Délı̨nę Final Self-Government Agreement which have been signed, but are not yet in effect.

 In addition to the comprehensive self-government agreements referred to above, other forms of governance or self-government have been negotiated and implemented in Canada.
 One example is the Nunavut Land Claims Agreement, a comprehensive land claim agreement where self-government aspirations are expressed through public government.
 This self-government is unique due to the fact that the Nunavut government represents all the people residing in the territory.

 Another example is the Cree in Quebec.
 Since the enactment of the Cree-Naskapi (of Quebec) Act in 1984, the nine Cree communities are not subject to the Indian Act.
 As such, the Cree community governments and the Cree Regional Authority manage a land regime, participate in an environmental and social protection regime and partner with various entities in economic development opportunities.
 Currently, negotiations are ongoing with the Cree Regional Authority to finalize a Cree Nation Governance Agreement, which would build upon the current governance arrangements.